-In India, there is a little space for demanding accountability and there exist few grievance redress mechanisms in public health facilities.
-Under the NRHM, committees have been formed at different levels - village health and sanitation committees at sub centre level and patient welfare societies at PHCs, taluk hospitals and CHCs, district hospitals as well as hospitals at the state level.
+In India, there is little space for demanding accountability and there exist few grievance redress mechanisms in public health facilities.
+Under NRHM, committees have been formed at different levels - village health and sanitation committees at sub centre level and patient welfare societies at PHCs, taluk hospitals and CHCs, district hospitals as well as hospitals at the state level.
 The committee has members from the service providers and officials with a few community representatives.
-It is envisaged that the primary role of the committee is to act as interface between provider and community in resolving the local issues and grievances.
-However, obtaining compensation by the affected person/ taking the issue to judicial system is not under the preview of the committee.
+It is envisaged that the primary role of the committee is to act as an interface between the service provider and community in resolving the local issues and grievances.
+However, obtaining compensation by the affected person/taking the issue to judicial system is not under the perview of the committee.

-In reality, the committee acts with no power to discuss the issues and grievances, but mainly functions to use the untied funds.
-The committee is composed of only a few members from the community and users with a majority from the service providers.
-So, we have structures in place from a facility level to the state level for the grievance redress, but we need to push the committee by enhancing their skills and potential.
-The 6th common review mission reports also highlighted setting up grievance redress mechanism at all facilities is a challenge in India.
+In reality, the committee has no power to discuss the issues and grievances, but mainly functions to use the untied funds4.
+The committee is composed of only a few community members with a majority from the service providers.
+So, we have structures in place from a facility level to the state level for the grievance redress, but we need to push the output by enhancing their skills and potential.
+The 6th common review mission report also highlighted the challenge of setting up grievance redress mechanism at all facilities in India.

-Lack of adequate grievance redress mechanism and systemic negligence were the main reasons for 26 maternal deaths in one tribal public hospital of Maharashtra during April- November 2010.
-The fact finding team of civil society groups brought out number of systemic failure, negligence and week accountability issues.- (Subhasri B and et al. 2012).

-In addition to these, some state governments like Assam, Chhattisgarh, Tamil Nadu and Punjab have introduced toll-free help line numbers where the public can register their grievances regarding public healthcare facilities.
-However, the toll-free number introduced in Tamil Nadu was not functional after few months.
+Lack of adequate grievance redress mechanism and systemic negligence were the main reasons for the 26 maternal deaths in one tribal public hospital in Maharashtra during April-November 2010.
+The fact finding team of civil society groups brought to light a number of systemic failure, negligence and weak accountability issues.
+(Subhasri B et al. 2012).
+In addition to these, some state governments like Assam, Chhattisgarh, Tamil Nadu and Punjab have introduced toll-free help line numbers where the public can register their grievances regarding public health care facilities.
+However, the toll-free number introduced in Tamil Nadu was not functional after a few months.

 In the public sector, at least there is a structure in place, but in the private sector either there is no grievance redress mechanisms or accountability.
 There is no legal regulation to control the private sector in India.
 As a result, there are no uniform standard treatment procedures or protocols, or pricing for health care services.
-Ultimately the private sector aims to generate profit from all their services.
+Ultimately, the private sector aims to generate profit from all their services.
 The recently reported incidences of large-scale unnecessary hysterectomies in Andhra Pradesh, Tamil Nadu and Punjab illustrate the lack of accountability, grievance redress, and monitoring mechanisms in the private sector.
-Recent data released by Oxfam reported unnecessary hysterectomies were being performed in Indian private hospitals to economically exploit poor women as well as government-run insurance schemes.
+Recent data by Oxfam released reported unnecessary hysterectomies were being performed in Indian private hospitals to economically exploit poor women as well as to make the most of governmentrun insurance schemes.

-"When women came with abdomen pain, doctors prescribed hysterectomy to women from poor economic backgrounds, telling them that it might be a cancer or a hole or a stone in the uterus without doing any thorough necessary investigations."- Oxfam official Mehta says-Times of India
+When women came with abdomen pain, doctors prescribed hysterectomy to women from poor economic background, telling them that it might be a cancer or a hole or a stone in the uterus without doing any thorough necessary investigation.
+Oxfam official, Mehta, Times of India

 Only consumer courts take up a few cases of patient exploitation, but these are not accessible to rural and poor marginalised sections of the society.
 There were very few instances where patients approached consumer courts.
 They were counter protective in a few instances.
 For example, a woman in Tamil Nadu approached a consumer court because of her post-abortion complications.
-After her case, the doctors who worked in the public hospitals in one administrative block stopped to perform an MTP procedure and referred patients to another facility stating they did not have adequate facilities to perform the abortion (Ramachandran and Pelto, 2002).
+After her case, the doctors who worked in the public hospitals in one administrative block stopped performing MTP procedure and referred patients to another facility stating they did not have adequate facilities to perform the abortion (Ramachandran and Pelto, 2002).
+COUNTRY PROFILE ON UNIVERSAL ACCESS TO SEXUAL AND REPRODUCTIVE RIGHTS: